lzace817/examples/README.md

 # Examples in C

-small examples and tests about many C features
+small examples and tests for many C features